govtmirror/ittc-server-django/README.md

 ## Usage

-To run the server in development mode, execute the following.
+The application can be run through the Django built-in development server or Gnuicron ([http://gunicorn.org/](http://gunicorn.org/)).

 You first need to start memcached with the following command.
 The settings.py assumes the cache for the tiles is running on port 11212, instead of the default of 11211.